JefferyHus/graphql-pagination/README.md

 ![cursor vs offset](https://image.slidesharecdn.com/overviewofgraphqlclients-171129103338/95/overview-of-graphql-clients-73-638.jpg?cb=1511951684)

+# Dictionnary

+(1): OFFSET says to skip that many rows before beginning to return rows.
+(2): LIMIT is an optional clause of the SELECT statement that returns a subset of rows returned by the query.

 With that said, I hope you enjoyed reading the article and understood the differences between both approches :smile:

-Brought to you by :heart:
+Brought to you with :heart: